State and federal regulations regarding the shipment of

 Traveling to Oregon

 Please visit the animal import requirements database and choose the appropriate options to find out what is required before you bring your animal into Oregon.

 Each state determines the requirements for animals entering

 from outside its borders.
-Call the Office of the State Veterinarian in the
+Talk with your veterinarian for assistance with this process.
+You may also call the Office of the State Veterinarian in the

 state of destination to learn the state's current import requirements such as the following:

 - Vaccinations against disease

 - Statements about the animal disease conditions of the area

 - Other requirements the state determines are appropriate